xixiaa009/MambaVit-AKD/README.md

 * Python 3.10.9
 * PyTorch 2.1.2
 # Data preparation
-* Download the preprocessed datasets BraTS2020 and BraTS2021.
+* Download the preprocessed datasets BraTS2020 and BraTS2021 from [kaggle](https://www.kaggle.com/datasets).
 * Process and store the data in NumPy array format ( .npy ) , see [RFNet](https://github.com/dyh127/RFNet/tree/main/data) for more details.
 * The folder structure is assumed to be:
 ```plaintext